mislam1-lab/documentation/README-AUTOSCALING.md

 There are two main types of scaling: vertical and horizontal.

 **Types of Scaling**

-Vertical Scaling
+**Vertical Scaling**
 Vertical scaling increases the capacity of a single virtual machine (VM) by adding more resources such as CPU, RAM, or storage.

 The workload is moved from a smaller instance type to a larger one, and the smaller instance is then decommissioned.
 While effective for boosting performance, scaling down can be more challenging depending on the cloud provider.

-Sizing terminology:

-Scale up → add more resources to a single VM
-Scale down → reduce resources of a single VM Horizontal Scaling (AWS Preferred Method)
-Horizontal scaling increases capacity by adding more instances (VMs) rather than resizing a single one.
+**Horizontal Scaling (AWS Preferred Method)** Horizontal scaling increases capacity by adding more instances (VMs) rather than resizing a single one.
 These instances are typically identical and distributed behind a load balancer.

 With auto-scaling, AWS automatically adjusts the number of instances to meet demand, adding capacity during peak times and removing unnecessary instances when demand falls.

 **High Avilability**
 when a instances fail the autoscaling group would replace it the instance so it front end can continue working.

-Sizing terminology:
+**Sizing terminology:**
+Scale up → add more resources to a single VM
+Scale down → reduce resources of a single VM
 Scale out → add more instances
 Scale in → remove instances
 Deploying the Sparta app with an AWS auto-scaling group This set of instructions allows for high availability and scalability for the app.
 It does not provide instructions for using the app with the database.

-Basic overview
+**Basic overview**

-Create an app VM with your preferred method
+- Create an app VM with your preferred method
-Create an app AMI
+- Create an app AMI
-Create a launch template (including user data containing the script needed to run the app) Create an auto-scaling group using the launch template Set up a scaling policy
+- Create a launch template (including user data containing the script needed to run the app)
+- Create an auto-scaling group using the launch template
+- Set up a scaling policy
-To avoid a single point of failure
+- To avoid a single point of failure
-Have the auto-scaler spread the new VMs across availability zones within the region For the Sparta test app, use the Ireland region and availabiliy zones 1a, 1b, 1c The load balancer will spread traffic across the created VMs Set a max, min and desired number of machines
+- Have the auto-scaler spread the new VMs across availability zones within the region For the Sparta test app, use the Ireland region and availabiliy zones 1a, 1b, 1c

+The load balancer will spread traffic across the created VMs

+Set a max, min and desired number of machines

 For the sparta app, set the min and desired to 2 and the max to 3